quixio/quix-streams/docs/advanced/serialization.md

 ```

 ## Protobuf

 Protocol Buffers are language-neutral, platform-neutral extensible mechanisms for serializing structured data.

-You can learn more about the Protocol buffers format [here](https://protobuf.dev/)
+You can learn more about the Protocol Buffers format [here](https://protobuf.dev/).
-The Protobuf serializer and deserializer need to be passed explicitly.
+The Protobuf serializer and deserializer need to be passed explicitly and must include the schema.

-In the current version, the schema must be provided manually.

-> ***WARNING***: The protobuf serializer and deserializer requires the protobuf library.
+> **WARNING**: The Protobuf serializer and deserializer require the `protobuf` library.
-> You can install quixstreams with the necessary dependencies using
+> You can install Quix Streams with the necessary dependencies using:
 > `pip install quixstreams[protobuf]`

 ```python